zoheirkaram/ClassGen/README.md

-Simple application to convert a selected table to C# class (Entity or Contract)
+Simple application to convert a selected table to C# class for now

 - Contains Console and WPF implementations.
 - Contains simple tokenizer to be used for class highlighting.

 #### Dependencies
 - @rvegajr - https://github.com/rvegajr/Pluralize.NET.Core For pluralization/singularazation used when generating C# class.

+#### Plans
+- Adding connection manager
+- Highlight theme manager
+- Adding multiple language support

 ### Screenshot